 Founded in 1966, K-Swiss Incorporated is considered one of the fastest footwear company in the shoe industry.
 Swiss brothers Ernest and Art Brunner moved to California from their Swiss Alps origin and bitten by tennis bug in Los Angeles.
 Their failure to search for a pair of tennis kick that suited their style prompted them into the idea of forming their shoe line.

 K-Swiss name was coined from the slang term by the European kids for the word California.
 'K' originated from the word 'Kalifornia' and the brothers added their nationality to symbolize the fusion of European and American lifestyle heritages.
-In the same year it was founded, the brand launched the first ever leather tennis footwear and called it the K-Swiss Classic.
+In the same year it was founded, the brand launched leather tennis footwear and one of the most popular is the K-Swiss Classic.

 K-Swiss Classic was molded from key features of ski boots - three-piece upper, five side bindings, and the five D-ring lacing system.
 These elements are suitable on the tennis courts as it provided ample ankle support essential in the lateral movements.
 Since then, K-Swiss turned as staple footwear on the green courts across the United States and beyond.

 K-Swiss focused on gaining reputation by word of mouth and did not use any advertisements during its first two decades of existence.
 Unlike its competitors, K-Swiss relied on the performance and distinctive design of their iconic Classic silhouette.
-Later on, from tennis kicks, the brand decided to broaden their range of products and included climbing and aerobics footwear.
+Later on, from tennis kicks, the brand decided to broaden its range of products and included climbing and aerobics footwear.